robertsglow/IBM-HR-Analytics-Project/README.md

 **Data Description**

-The Dataset consists of 1470 rows,
+The Dataset consists of 1470 rows and 35 Columns respectively.

 **Problems Statement**